cambiotraining/bacterial-genomics/materials/07-bacqc.md

 ## Preparing Files

-On our computers, for each of the three species we will be working with on the course, we have a directory in `~/Course_materials` for each species where we will do all our analysis.
+On our computers, for each of the three species we will be working with on the course, we have a directory in `~/Course_Materials` for each species where we will do all our analysis.
 We already included the following in each species directory:

 - `data/` - contains the sequencing files we will be working with.
-- `preprocessed/` - contains the results for all the analysis we'll be running during the course.
-We are aiming to fit a lot in this week so we have provided the results for all the analyses we'll run this week.
+- `preprocessed/` - contains the results for all the analysis we'll be running during the course (see box below).
 - `resources/` - where we include other files we will be using such as reference genomes.
+- `databases/` - where we include public databases needed by some tools.
 - `scripts/` - where we include some scripts that we will use during the course.
 You will have to edit some of these scripts as part of the exercises.
 - `sample_info.csv` - a table with some metadata for our samples.